PhpGt/StyleGuide/documentation/full-stops.md

 Steps to install the software:

 1. Download the code from http://example.com
-2. Unzip the downloaded file
+2. Unzip the downloaded file, using a tool such as p7zip or WinZip
 3. Run the `./install` executable
 ```